afeins19/obsdian/UHS/performance_reviews/Year 1.md

 ### CBO Productivity & Quality Dashboard
 Role: Lead Developer

 Automated roughly 90% of the data for this dashboard.
-Tracks and calculates the productivity and quality scores for CBO employees and displays aggregate statistics
+Tracks and calculates the productivity and quality scores for CBO employees and displays aggregate statistics.
+Will look to fully automate in the future allowing us to potentially refresh the data on a daily cadence.
 - **Time to run report**: 10-15 it minutes for manually processing excel file + 1 minute to run automated report
 - **Time Savings**: automated dashboard displays many different kinds of metrics based on collected data from CBO managers.
 Estimated time savings ~1-2 hours
 - **Notable Features**:
 	- productivity trending over time for teams and pools